SigmoidNetmaker/food-intake-neural-network/README.md

 # food-intake-neural-network
-This repository contains Maude and MATLAB code that parameterizes, implements, and analyzes a neural network model of the neuron types that control food intake.
+This repository contains Maude and MATLAB code that parameterizes, implements, and analyzes a neural network model of the hypothalamic and other neuron types that control food intake.